 While it is possible to limit the powers of your legal representative, they will still be your eyes and ears on the ground, in the event you are not relocating to the country yourself, and as such you should choose someone whose business sense you trust, which will largely be based on their previous experience.

 It, therefore, pays to research their experience via the likes of LinkedIn or the websites of former employers, as well as to seek out online reviews from past customers.

 Biz Latin Hub can be your legal representative

-At Biz Latin Hub, we can provide the reliable commercial representation that you need.
+At Biz Latin Hub, we can provide the reliable back-office that you need.
 Among our multilingual team offering corporate legal services and accounting & taxation advice, we have the personnel on hand who are ready to act as the dependable legal representative that you are looking for in New Zealand, as well as in Australia and 16 countries around Latin America and the Caribbean where we have a presence.

 Reach out to us now for a free consultation or to discuss your options.